rlancaste/AstroPi3/README.md

 		hdmi_mode=46 (1440 x 900@60Hz)

 		For the 3rd one, you can set your resolution to whatever you like.
 I set it to option 46 (1440 x 900) since that is my laptop resolution.

+		NOTE: On the Raspberry Pi 4 running Raspbian, you may also need to comment out the line: dtoverlay=vc4-kms-v3d

 5. Insert the SD Card into the SBC, connect a mouse, keyboard, and display.
 Then turn it on.
 Often the SBC will reboot the first time to resize the partition.
 6. You should get a setup window if you are using a Raspberry Pi.
 Configure your SBC.
 If you are on the Pi, be sure to choose your login name and computer name carefully.